noahari/zippydippy/README.md

 	An int of the total number of chunks in the file

+	An int to hold chunk size

-	An int to hold error codes
+	An int to hold which chunk is up for printing

+	A mutex lock

+	A condition variable